blanksblanks/Notes/csPS0.md

 its type for you on the heap, and the result object is an instance of that class.

 2. _What are methods?_
-In Objective-C, methods are functions that are triggered by a message.
+In Objective-C, methods are object functions that are triggered by a message.

 3. _What are the difference between class methods and instance methods?_
 Syntatically, class method begins with + while instance methods begin with -.